daronphang/coding_resources/computer-science/data-structures/graphs/shortest-paths/basics.md

 By relaxing the edges of a weighted DAG, according to a topological sort of its vertices, we can compute the shortest paths from a single source in O(V+E).

+An interesting application of this algorithm arises in determining critical paths in PERT chart analysis (Program Evaluation and Review Technique).
+Edges represent jobs to be performed, and edge weights represent time required to perform them.
+A critical path is a longest path through DAG, corresponding to the longest time to perform a sequence of jobs.
+Hence, critical path can be found either:
+- Negating the edge weights and running DAGShortestPaths() or,
+- Running DAGShortestPaths() but replacing INFINITY with -INFINITY, and > with < in relax().

 ```
 DAGShortestPaths(G,w,s){
     sort vertices of G topologically